Leave of Absence

 The employee must deplete all available vacation leave before a personal leave of absence without pay would be considered.
 He/she can elect to continue benefits coverage, as if the employee continued working, provided the insurance premiums are paid.
 Therefore, upon authorization of the personal leave of absence without pay, it is the employee’s responsibility to contact Benefits Administration to determine the cost of benefits to the employee during the leave period.

-Personal Leave of Absence Process:
+Personal Leave of Absence Request Process:

 Birth & Adoption